 Or for Senetas:

-Senetas has total assets of AU$36m and current liabilities of AU$9.9m.
-As a result, its current liabilities are equal to approximately 28% of its total assets.
-Low current liabilities are not boosting the ROCE too much.
+Senetas has total assets of AU$34m and current liabilities of AU$10m.
+Therefore its current liabilities are equivalent to approximately 30% of its total assets.
+Senetas has a medium level of current liabilities, which would boost the ROCE.